 How many sessions are there per year?

 We organize two sessions per year - one in the Spring and one in the Fall.
 The ESSL hosts a summer camp locally.
+Starting in 2021, our Genoa HS program has hosted a one-day soccer camp for our U8-U14 players.
 Our Genoa program also held our first Winter Clinic in 2017.

 How do I register my child(ren)?

 We are pleased to announce that all of our registrations and payments are handled online!
 You never have to guess when your check will be cashed.
 Registration is located here with step-by-step instructions.
 Once you create your profile and enter your child(ren), it will be saved for future seasons.
 The online system is the most secure you can get (same security level as Amazon!)
 In the event you choose NOT to register or pay online, there is an additional $5 fee required when you mail or drop off your registration.
 This fee is what our online database company charges us to manually enter your information.
 Registration fees cover OSA & ESSL participation fees, Accidental Injury Insurance, Referee Costs, Volunteer Background Checks, Tournament Participation Fees, and End-of-Year Bowling Party (Fall).

 In the event that you volunteer to be a coach, you will register online and pay for your child(ren).
 Once all registrations have been submitted and we know how many coaches we need (around the registration deadline), we will follow up with you to finalize our list of coaches.
 At that time, you will receive a full reimbursement of your registration costs!
 Yes, that's right, our coach's child(ren) play for FREE!
 We appreciate our coaches and volunteers, and this is our way of saying thank you!

 * Please note it is only the Head Coach who receives a free coaches shirt, and only the child(ren) of the Head Coach who play on that team who will play for free.

 Are jerseys included with the cost of registration?